 What we do

 Malvern Town Council is your grass roots local council responsible for the care and maintenance of a large number of assets in the town and for running events throughout the year for the community.
-We plant seasonal bedding, provide hanging baskets and troughs, and comment on planning applications at district council planning meetings on behalf of the residents of Malvern.
+We plant seasonal bedding, provide hanging baskets and troughs, and may comment on planning applications at district council planning meetings on behalf of the residents of Malvern.

 The Council is also here to represent your views, as residents of Malvern.
 Please contact your local councillor if you have any concerns or comments to make, either in your ward or in the town – or contact the Town Council offices on 01684 566667.